Nation of Islam: Cosmogony and the Tribe of Shabazz

-The Nation teaches that in the beginning there was nothing but darkness.
+The Nation teaches that in the beginning, there was nothing but darkness.
 Then, 76 trillion years ago, the first Allah willed himself into being, taking 6 million years to form into his desired appearance: that of a black man.
-This color chosen was a reference to the blackness from which he had emerged.
 The first Allah then created the Sun and the planets, as well as fellow black gods, who lived predominantly on the Earth but also on Mars.
 Of these, the first Allah and 23 others formed a council of ruling imams: 12 greater and 12 lesser.
-Each of these imams would take a turn being the ruling Allah for one cycle each.

 The NOI refers to these early individuals as "god-scientists".
 They are part of what it calls the "Original" or "Asiatic" race, a people who were divided into 13 tribes.
-The Nation labels these people "black", describing them as having dark skin as well as smooth, straight hair, closely resembling dark-complexioned Arabians or South Asians rather than Sub-Saharan Africans.
-In portraying humanity as the creation of the first Allah, rather than a product of evolution, the Nation endorses a unique form of creationism and believes dinosaurs to be a hoax created by white scientists.
+The Nation labels these people "black", describing them as having dark skin as well as smooth, straight hair.
+In portraying humanity as the creation of the first Allah, rather than a product of evolution, the Nation endorses a unique form of creationism.
+According to Nation teaching, one of the god-scientists was a renegade and, 66 trillion years ago, tried to destroy the Earth with explosives.
+The resulting explosion forced a chunk of the Earth's mass into orbit, where it became the moon.
+One of the 13 tribes was trapped on the moon, where they died due to a lack of water.